All the world in one village of 100 people

 - Life and death

-- 2 would give birth within the year
+- Two would give birth within the year

 - Educational levels of the villagers

-- 4 would own a computer device of some kind
+- 18 would have a vehicle of some kind

 Data was compiled from documents published by Britannica Book of the Year, Habitat for Humanity, International Herald Tribune, the U.S. Census Bureau, the United Nations, UNESCO, and UNICEF.
 Research by Rekha Balu, Christine Engelken, and Jennifer Grosso.